mclearc/colinmclear.net/content/posts/moving-to-hugo.md

 hosting.
 All you do is point it at a git repository (which remains on [Github](https://github.com/mclearc)) and tell it what commands to run and it provides continuous deployment.
 So whenever I make a change to the site and push that change to [my repository](https://github.com/mclearc/colinmclear.net) on Github Netlify automatically regenerates the site.
 Very cool.
+Plus, easy https for a more secure site.